 Choose a cutting board that’s big enough to set a cooked brisket on.
 For plastic or acrylic cutting boards, place a damp towel underneath to prevent it from sliding around while you cut.
 You’ll be exerting some pressure here, so having a stable workspace is critical.

 Choose the Right Tools!

 It’s common sense to make sure your knives are freshly cleaned and sharpened, especially if you’re slicing the tougher cuts of meat.
 Sharpening your kitchen knives at home takes time, knowledge, and lots of practice, so be sure to consider your options.
 If you’re an F.N.
-Sharp customer, then your knives are always ready to go thanks to our unique sharpening service.
+Sharp customer, then your knives are always ready to go thanks to their exceptionally sharp, long-lasting edges.

 Now here’s what you’ll need: